|

 A firm or

-person engaged in soliciting or accepting and handling orders for the purchase or sale
+accepting and handling orders for the purchase

-of futures contracts, subject to the rules of a futures exchange and, who, in connection with
+of a futures exchange and, who, in connection

-solicitation or acceptance of orders, accepts any money or securities to margin any resulting
+accepts any money or securities to margin any

-trades or contracts.
-The FCM must be licensed by the CFTC.
+resulting trades or contracts.
+The FCM must be

 |